 Assisting Those on the Frontline of the Next Financial Crisis

 Baby boomers have been hit by a barrage of devastating financial blows over the past few years.
 As difficult as it has been for working individuals to navigate the changing economic landscape, it has been even more challenging for those who have already reached retirement age and are living on a fixed income.
-The economic downturn, along with the rising cost of healthcare, cuts in benefits and the explosion of the population over the age of 65, has created a perfect storm.
+The pandemic, economic downturn, along with the rising cost of healthcare, cuts in benefits and the explosion of the population over the age of 65, has created a perfect storm.

 Seeing that the majority of American households are sustained by two wage earners, being a caregiver can change a family’s financial landscape.
 Even if the family member being cared for has an adequate income stream, the person who provides additional assistance may be forced to reduce their work hours or give up employment entirely.
 The change in work status not only alters projected social security benefit for the caregiver, but also 401k and any other contributions made to savings and investments.
 Unfortunately, most people don’t factor the possibility of caring for loved ones into their financial planning.
 Regardless of the present status of family members, there are positive steps to take in order to help mitigate the cost of assisting with care now and in the future.

 When Your Parents are in Good Physical and Financial Health

 This is the best of all scenarios.
 If you fall in this category, now is the time to verify that all essential documents are in place, such as a will, estate plan, and durable power of attorney.
 Encourage them to make a detailed list of any bank accounts and investments they hold and to keep all information and statements in one location.
 Finally, if Long Care Insurance is not part of their financial portfolio, now is the time to determine if the addition of this could help eliminate the need for additional family support later.

 When Your Parents are Living Close to the Edge